Understanding Medicare Parts A B C & D

 - Mental health services

 Medicare Part C is also known as Medicare Advantage; it refers to private health insurance plans that provide Medicare coverage.
 Medicare Advantage (MA) plans are required to provide the same benefits as Medicare Parts A and B (except hospice care, which is provided by Part A even if you have Medicare Advantage).
 Some MA plans offer additional benefits and services.
 Medicare Advantage plan features include:

 - Must be approved by the Centers for Medicare and Medicaid Services (CMS), the federal agency that oversees the Medicare program

 - Carrier must maintain a contract with CMS to provide Medicare coverage

 - May offer prescription drug coverage (see Medicare Part D below) as part of their plan offering

 - May require you to use a specific network of doctors and hospitals

-- Are plans that are provided by an insurance company or other private company approved by Medicare
+- Are provided by an insurance company or other private company approved by Medicare

 - Can be offered as stand-alone plans or as part of a Medicare Advantage plan

 - Carry a late enrollment penalty if you do not sign up for Medicare Prescription Drug Coverage when you first become eligible and go more than 63 days without creditable coverage